|Support||Help Desk, Email, Chat, Forum, Phone & Knowledge Base|

-They usually offer a discount/coupon for around ~40% off the first year’s hosting here, so you can get the Spark plan for less than $6/mo (if, like other companies, you commit for more than a year).
+They offer a generous discount for new customers, up to 51% off the first year’s hosting, so you can get the Spark plan for less than $6 per month (if you commit to a 36-month term.)

-I try to simplify it to the 3 core “D’s” that you are paying for – domains, databases, and disk space.
-Everything else is an upsell or bonus to compare separately.
+The web hosting industry makes it difficult to make an apples-to-apples comparison between hosting providers, so I focus on the three critical features you are paying for – domains, databases, and disk space.
+Everything else is an upsell or bonus that you can assess separately.

-Overall, Web Hosting Hub’s pricing is very competitive for the unlimited features they sell.
-It’s better than Bluehost (now that they redid their tiers).
-And with the promos, they are right in line with HostGator – even for their cheapest Spark plans.
+Overall, Web Hosting Hub’s pricing is very competitive when you account for the unlimited features.
+It’s better than Bluehost, and with the promos, they are in line with HostGator – even for their cheapest Spark plan.

-The only downside to their pricing is the lack of less-than-annual pricing.
+The only downside to their pricing is the lack of month-to-month pricing.
 Companies like HostGator allow for contracts as short as a month.
-With Web Hosting Hub, you have to commit for a year.
+With Web Hosting Hub, you must commit for at least a year.

-They try to make up for it with a 90 Day Money Back Guarantee – which is not common at all in the industry.
-So overall, Web Hosting Hub’s pricing is in the pro column.
+They make up for it with a 90 Day Money Back Guarantee, which is uncommon in the industry, so overall, Web Hosting Hub’s pricing falls into the “pro” column.

-Beyond “domains, databases and disk space” – Web Hosting Hub does have several interesting plan features that make them stand out compared to other web hosting companies.
+Beyond “domains, databases, and disk space,” Web Hosting Hub boasts some useful features that help them stand out against other web hosting companies.

-Like their sister company, InMotion Hosting, they offer Solid State Drives (SSDs) on all accounts – instead of the typical “spinning disk drives.”
-This feature usually helps with server performance and usually isn’t found in the small website (cheaper) end of the market.
+Like their parent company, InMotion Hosting, they offer Solid State Drives (SSDs) on all accounts – instead of the typical “spinning disk drives.”
+This feature usually helps with server performance and isn’t always found in the value end of the market.

-As a resident of the East Coast of the US, I appreciate the ability to choose between data centers (ie, where your website files are housed).
-For small shared server websites, the physical location of your files usually isn’t the highest impact on speed for visitors.
-However, since they offer it, it is a nice bonus, especially if you (ie, the one uploading and editing files) live closer to one data center or the other.
+As a resident of the East Coast of the US, I appreciate the ability to choose between data centers (i.e., where your website files are housed).
+For small shared server websites, the physical location of your files doesn’t usually impact speed.
+However, since Web Hosting Hub offers it, it is a nice bonus.

-Lastly, their standard hosting package of features is very competitive with other hosting providers.
-They do a free domain name for a year, which is nice (though I recommend using a domain registrar for registration long-term since most hosting companies are expensive for renewals).
+Lastly, their standard features are very competitive with other hosting providers.
+They offer a free domain name for a year, which is nice (though I recommend using a domain registrar for registration long-term since most hosting companies are expensive for renewals.)

 Web Hosting Hub has all the standard marketing credits for Bing, Google, and Facebook.
-They have a solid email interface if you need that.
-They also have a free website transfer service, which can be useful if you already have a website and find the migration process daunting.
-They also proved a free shared SSL certificate, unlimited bandwidth, unlimited disk space, and a free domain with any web hosting plan.
+They have a solid email interface and a free website transfer service, which can be helpful if you are transferring an existing website and find the migration process daunting.
+They also provide a free shared SSL certificate, unlimited bandwidth, unlimited disk space, and a free domain with any web hosting plan.

-Overall, Web Hosting Hub’s feature set is a solid pro for the product they offer.
+Overall, Web Hosting Hub’s feature set is a strength.

 Usability, Apps & Builders

-At the end of the checkout process, they ask you a couple questions about your level of experience to send the right Getting Started material to you – or connect you to an account specialist.
+For example, at the end of the checkout process, they ask you questions about your experience level to ensure you receive support material suitable for you – or connect you to an account specialist.

-Like their sister company, InMotion, they run your account through an Account Management Platform (i.e., Control Panel).
+Like InMotion, Web Hosting Hub runs your account through an Account Management Platform (i.e., Control Panel).
 It’s the single place to log in, manage your hosting account, install apps and access your actual server.

-Or – you can use their install scripts which install most common web apps (ie, WordPress, Joomla, etc) in just a couple steps.
+Or – you can use their install scripts which install the most common web apps (i.e., WordPress, Joomla, etc.) in just a few steps.

-All the screens are uncluttered.
-I like how they install a clean version of WordPress (without any non-core pre-installed plugins).
+All of the screens are uncluttered.
+I like how they install a clean version of WordPress without the pre-installed plugins you’ll never use.

-And for customers who still want the website builder experience while still owning your own site, they’ve developed a website builder called BoldGrid, which is just an overlay software on top of WordPress – so you’re not even locked into a proprietary website builder like HostGator at all.
+For customers who want to use a website builder, they’ve developed BoldGrid, an overlay software on top of WordPress – so you’re not locked into a proprietary website builder like HostGator.

 Again – solid props to Web Hosting Hub for usability.

-Shared servers are kind of like apartments.
-You have your own space.
-You own everything in your space.
-And everything is pretty cool as long as your neighbors aren’t inviting hordes of people over – or as long as your landlord doesn’t re-configure the walls in your apartment.
+With shared hosting, many websites share the same server.
+It’s kind of like living in an apartment.
+You have your own space, and you own what’s in it.
+And everything is fine as long as your neighbors don’t invite hordes of people over and the landlord doesn’t try to redesign your apartment.

-In other words, even though you aren’t paying for (and don’t need) a VPS server (ie, a townhome) or a dedicated server (ie, your own plot of land) – you still expect your server to perform well.
+In other words, even though you aren’t paying for a VPS server (i.e., townhouse) or a dedicated server (i.e., your own plot of land) – you should expect a shared server to perform well.

 Many web hosting companies are infamous for slow performance and overloading servers.
 There are a *lot* of variables that go into judging this.
-And you should be careful to cast judgment on a company because of an intermittent issue (ie, YouTube, Amazon, Facebook, and Netflix have all had downtime in the last year).
+And you should be careful to cast judgment on a company because of an intermittent issue (i.e., YouTube, Amazon, Facebook, and Netflix have all experienced downtime.)
 There are many things companies can do to manage performance that is outside of the scope of this review.

-That said, there are 3 rough metrics that I like to look at to get a general sense of performance.
+That said, there are three metrics that I look at to get a general sense of performance.

 The second is memory allocation.
-That is, how much memory does the host allocate to the account by default?
-WordPress runs better with more memory allocated (like more than 128M), and Web Hosting Hub is generous with not only the amount installed, but also with up-to-date versions of PHP and MySQL.
+How much memory does the host allocate to the account by default?
+WordPress runs better with more memory allocated (more than 128M), and Web Hosting Hub is generous with the amount they install and up-to-date versions of PHP and MySQL.

-The third, is uptime.
-Their uptime guarantee is 99.9% and have rare incidents based on their network status page.
+The third is uptime.
+Web Hosting Hub’s uptime guarantee is 99.9%, and they have had rare downtime incidents based on their network status page.